Press Ewing

 Skin

-Described only by Warder: core medium, closed, meeting the eye; axis short; seeds numerous, angular, and pointed.
+Warder: core medium, closed, meeting the eye; axis short; seeds numerous, angular, pointed.
+(Not described by other sources.)

 Season